 You can only use it in full paragraphs, and you do it by first highlighting the part you want to emphasize, then choosing the size by the heading number in the box.
-When you’re finished you can go back to the default text size, which is this one.
-(I used Heading 3 above.)
+When you’re finished you can go back to ‘Normal Text’, which is this one.
+(I used Heading 3 for ‘Like This’, above.)

 Next to the box you’ll find Bold, Italics,

 Strikethrough, and something called ‘Code’.
 (A total mystery to me but maybe not to you.)